rebellon-carina/SAT_CAT_ANALYSIS/README.md

 An increasing number of colleges and universities are adapting to  ACT/SAT-Optional Testing Policies (https://www.fairtest.org/university/optional) , an all time high of more than 1800 schools  or more than 75% of the four-year institutions in the United States - are either test optional or test blind this year (https://www.fairtest.org/sites/default/files/Optional-Growth-Chronology.pdf).

-This project aims to analyse if the new policies have any significant impact in the particpation rates, we will be observing over two recent years of data, particularly 2020-2021.
+This project aims to analyse if the new policies have any significant impact in the participation rates, we will be observing over two recent years of data, particularly 2020-2021.

 This study is for the College Board, to understand the participation rates of states by region if there is any diminishing trend that they should be concerned of.